A person sitting quietly beside a misty lake at sunrise, suggesting peace and hope

 "The LORD is nigh unto them that are of a broken heart; and saveth such as be of a contrite spirit."

 This verse does not explain your loss or rush you through it.
 It simply says: God is near.
 Not near as a figure of speech — near as a deliberate drawing close to the exact place where you are most broken.
+The Hebrew word for "nigh" (qarov) implies physical proximity, the closeness of someone leaning in.
 This is where he meets you.

 Matthew 5:4